testingautomated-usi/deepjanus/DeepJanus-MNIST/FULL_INSTALL.md

-# Test Input Generator for MNIST #
+# Test Input Generator for MNIST - Detailed Installation Guide #

 ## General Information ##
 This folder contains the application of the DeepJanus approach to the handwritten digit classification problem.